Showing up and Showing Out: Paulette Williams’ Focus on Family and Instruction at Colemon Academy

 She had been prepared for the classroom by a mentor, though.
 One of her high school coaches was also involved in the Upward Bound program at the University of Chicago and encouraged her to take advantage of it.
 While she started going there for tutoring and extracurricular opportunities, she eventually began tutoring other students.
 It wasn’t obvious to Paulette that this would ultimately lead her into education, but she sees a clear line from this experience to her current position.

 That coach and mentor, Dr. Larry Hawkins, also provided her with a valuable approach to working with children.
 “His philosophy was, you use some tool to make sure you get kids to where you wanted them to be,” she says.
 “And so his tool was sports.”
-Dr. Hawkis would not allow his student-athletes to play sports if they did not focus on academics first.
+Dr. Hawkins would not allow his student-athletes to play sports if they did not focus on academics first.
 Paulette uses that trade-off approach to incentivize students to this day.
 “Hey . . .
 I’ll do something that you want, and then you do something that I want,” she says.
 It is not just sports, either.
 She has formed extracurricular clubs at the request of students based on their interests, but they can only participate if they focus in the classroom.

 The classroom, it turned out, is where another of Paulette’s passions lies.
 After putting it off for two years, she started teaching at Carnegie Elementary and found that she loved working face to face with students.
-Eventually, she would become a math resource teacher and CPS later hired her to be the Area 18 Math/Science Coach.
+Eventually, she would become a math resource teacher, and CPS later hired her to be the Area 18 Math and Science Coach.
 In that role, Paulette provided professional development for teachers at 32 schools on the Far South Side and Southeast Side of Chicago, including Colemon Academy.
 While this fed her love for math and science instruction — and also gave her more experience in reading instruction through collaborating with phenomenal and extremely knowledgeable reading coaches — she missed working with children and decided to move on.

-After one year as an assistant principal in at Carver Primary in Altgeld Gardens (coincidentally, Paulette points out, this was where her mentor, Dr. Hawkins, had coached the 1963 IHSA State Championship, she became the principal of Johnnie Colemon Academy.
+After one year as an assistant principal in at Carver Primary in Altgeld Gardens (coincidentally, Paulette points out, this was where Dr. Hawkins had coached the 1963 IHSA State Championship), she became the principal of Johnnie Colemon Academy.
 Even though she is an administrator, Paulette still values classroom time with teachers and students.
 “I don’t want to ask teachers to do anything that I’m not willing to sit by them — side by side — and do myself,” she says about her approach.
 “But they have to see that.
 They’ve got to feel the authenticity of that happening.
 And then, teachers — they’ll do anything you ask them to do.”

 Though her career is not the one she envisioned when she was younger, there seems to be a sense of inevitability ribboned through the way Paulette talks about her path to the principalship.
 Her grandfather, another prominent influence in her life, was fond of saying, “Not my will, but Thy will be done,” a recurrent line in the gospels of the Bible.